 Location of the Khao Yai National Park

-2. Enjoying the Island Life in Koh Yao Noi
+3. Enjoy the Island Life on Koh Yao Noi

 Never heard of “Koh Yao Noi” located in Phang Nga Bay among those famous limestone cliffs?